 The administering authority for the Fund is Nottinghamshire County Council.
 The Pension Fund Committee oversees the management of the Fund whilst the day to day fund administration is undertaken by a team within the administering authority.
-Some functions are delegated to the Fund's professional advisers where appropriate.
+Where appropriate some functions are delegated to the Fund's professional advisers.